-The experienced sports medicine providers at the Center for Orthopaedics offer diagnosis and treatment of injuries like sprains, fractures, tendinitis, and joint dislocations at their Lake Charles and Jennings offices in Louisiana.
+The experienced sports medicine providers at the Center for Orthopaedics offer diagnosis and treatment of injuries like sprains, fractures, tendinitis, and joint dislocations at their Lake Charles office in Louisiana.
 The orthopedic surgeons, physical medicine specialists, and rehabilitation experts help student-athletes and adults recover and thrive as they return to their sports.
-If you’ve suffered a sports injury, call the office nearest to you now or schedule an appointment online.
+If you’ve suffered a sports injury, call the office now or schedule an appointment online.

 Sports medicine evaluates, diagnoses, and treats all kinds of sports-related injuries and conditions.
 At the Center for Orthopaedics, the experienced team of sports medicine specialists provides comprehensive care, including urgent orthopedic care and rehab services.